saribekyan/rau-sp14-contest/README.md

 rau-sp14-contest
 ================

-Code/Tests for RAU March 30-31 contest
+Contains code and tests for RAU March 30-31 contest.

+Problem descriptions are at http://goo.gl/D3VkUA .